carlmart/nagios-server/README.md

   for Ubuntu and you are really set in your ways....

   Yes there is no Ubuntu package , so I am slowly working on building a package repository.

-  First , lets move it out of svn and host it on gitub.
+  First thing I did was move it out of svn and host it on gitub.

 ### Server Build